Case Type: | Accident at Work |

 Case settlement:

 The case was settled in the High Court on the 20th of February 2023 for the sum of €80,000.
-This was a great result for an admirable client, we are proud of all the work put in by Paul and his team to achieve this brilliant outcome.
+This was a great result for our client and we are proud of all the work put in by Paul and his team to achieve this brilliant outcome.

 *Note: Client name changed for GDPR reasons.